Flat Structure on the Space of Isomonodromic Deformations: Saito structure (without metric)

+In this subsection, we review Saito structure (without metric) introduced by Sabbah~\cite{Sab}.
+(In the sequel, we abbreviate Saito structure (without metric) to Saito structure for brevity.)

-\begin{definition}[C. Sabbah \cite{Sab}] Let $X$ be a complex analytic manifold of dimension $n$ (in this paper, we mainly suppose that $X$ is a simply-connected domain $U$ in $\mathbb{C}^n$), $TX$ be its tangent bundle, and $\Theta_X$ be the sheaf of holomorphic sections of $TX$.
-A {\it Saito structure (without a metric)} on $X$ is a data that consists of the following objects (i),(ii),(iii) that are subject to the conditions (a), (b) below: \begin{description} \item[(i)] a flat torsion free connection $\knabla$ on $TX$, \item[(ii)] a symmetric Higgs field $\Phi$ on $TX$, \item[(iii)] two global sections (vector fields) $e$ and $E$ of $TX$, respectively called {\it unit field} and {\it Euler field} of the structure. \end{description} \begin{description} \item[(a)] A meromorphic connection $\nabla$ on the bundle $\pi^{*}TX$ on $\mathbb{P}^1\times X$ defined by
+\begin{Definition}[C.~Sabbah~\cite{Sab}] Let $M$ be a complex manifold of dimension $n$, $TM$ be its tangent bundle, and $\Theta_M$ be the sheaf of holomorphic sections of $TM$.
+A {\it Saito structure} on $M$ is a data consisting of $(\knabla, \Phi, e, E)$ in (i)-(iii) satisfying the conditions (a), (b) below: \begin{enumerate}\itemsep=0pt \item[(i)] $\knabla$ is a flat torsion-free connection on $TM$, \item[(ii)] $\Phi$ is a symmetric Higgs field on $TM$, \item[(iii)] $e$ and $E$ are vector fields (i.e., global sections of $TM$), respectively called {\it unit field} and {\it Euler field}. \end{enumerate}